 There are costs associated with both methods.
 Make sure to check the VIN number when buying a car.
 Also, check your leasing contract if you need to pay a premium for additional mileage.
 Depending on the car, the value at the end of the lease period may become a good asset.

 Loan Payments vs Lease Payments

-If you borrow money to finance the owned company car, you are still paying monthly to get the vehicle.
+If you borrow money from a licensed moneylender to finance the owned company car, you are still paying monthly to get the vehicle.
 Lease payments are usually lower than loan payments, which means the business is able to get better value.
 Part of the lease payment is also tax-deductible.

 There are two major tax implications for business cars.
 These are depreciation and mileage.
 Depreciation can be claimed when you buy a car, and the value of the car falls over time.
 This fall in value can be claimed on taxes.